richardson-area-wide-robotics/rapid-react-2022/.github/ISSUE_TEMPLATE/new-feature-or-bug.md

   - Name the branch related to the feature -- e.g, drive code might be named `drive`
 - Commit & Push to GitHub often -- You want to capture major milestones
 - Create a pull request when complete.
-  - The description should include a debrief description and say `This resolves #TICKETNUM.`
+  - The description should include a brief description and say `This resolves #TICKETNUM.`
   - The build should pass -- make sure you get a ✅ in the pull request.
 If ❌, you need to ensure your code compiles.

 ## Acceptance Criteria: